Disney Plus: Everything to know about Disney streaming right now

 Disney Plus launched Nov.
 12 in the US, Canada and the Netherlands.
 The initial launch of Disney Plus came less than two weeks after Apple TV Plus rolled out.
 Disney Plus arrived on Nov.
 19 in Australia and New Zealand.
 Then on March 11, Disney Plus rolled out unexpectedly early in India, as Disney rebranded its existing Hotstar streaming service there as Disney Plus Hotstar and added a wealth of new titles to stream.

-On Tuesday, it launched across parts of Western Europe, including the UK, Ireland, Spain, Germany, Italy and Switzerland.
-The company offered discounted preorders through Monday for potential customers there: a one-year subscription for 60 euros or 50 British pounds.
+On March 24, it launched across parts of Western Europe, including the UK, Ireland, Spain, Germany, Italy and Switzerland.
+The company offered discounted preorders for potential customers there: a one-year subscription for 60 euros or 50 British pounds.
 Disney Plus' standard pricing in Western Europe is €7 or £6 a month, while an annual subscription is €70 or £60.

 Disney delayed its launch in France until April 7 because of concerns demand for the new service could strain the country's internet capacity.
 When Disney originally launched in the US in November, demand to sign up and start using the service caused widespread crashes the first day, even though that launch came during much more routine patterns of bandwidth demand.